Negotiation ethics

 Negotiation ethics is a legal term meaning "refraining from making fraudulent misrepresentations."

+The Ethics of Deception in Negotiation

+One key ethical dilemma in negotiation is the use of deception.
+Research indicates that negotiators often justify misleading statements or withholding information as a strategic necessity rather than unethical behavior.
+According to Shell (1991), negotiators frequently rationalize deception when they believe it serves a greater good or aligns with their competitive goals.
+However, ethical negotiation frameworks emphasize transparency and trust-building as essential for long-term success in business and diplomacy.

 Description

 A 2004 article in the Marquette Law Review indicated that negotiating ethics had developed from an individual merely knowing the minimal legal threshold of acceptable behavior, to individuals being more aware that interests can be best understood in a wide perspective of ethical behavioral over the long term.

 This basis of negotiation introduces not only a moral argument, but also introduces a case for the utilitarianism movement.
 Respect lies deep within the foundation of this school of thought concerning ethical negotiation.
 The authors propose that the negotiator does the right thing, even interpreting more ambivalent ethical questions conservatively; not because of the attractiveness of potential short-or long-term payoffs, but simply because the other party deserves to be treated with respect and not instrumentalized as a means to one’s own better negotiation results.